 You can get help through the Making Home Affordable (MHA) program, which provides free counselors for advice and assistance with keeping you in your home or getting out safely.
 Visit the MHA website to read about the options and what you’ll need to prepare.

-Dishonest companies or individuals sometimes target homeowners who are struggling to meet their mortgage commitment or are anxious to sell their homes.
-Scam operators like this promise to help you keep your home or sell your home without having to go into foreclosure, for a fee.
-However, they rarely deliver on what they promised.
+Scammers sometimes contact homeowners who are having trouble making their mortgage payments to offer them “help.”
+Criminals like this promise to help you keep your home or sell your home without having to go into foreclosure, for a fee — but they’re just out to take your money, not help you.

 These scam operators find potential victims in several ways: